Our small print

 The debit of the EC-/Maestro card, credit card, or PayPal account shall occur at the completion of the order.

 § 7 Warranty for material defects, notice of defects, guarantee

-(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular §§ 434 ff. of the German Civil Code (BGB)
+(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular Section 434 ff. of the German Civil Code (BGB).

-(2) An additional guarantee exists for the goods delivered by the Supplier only if this was expressly stated in the order confirmation for the respective item.
+(2) The goods provided by the Supplier shall have an additional guarantee only if this was expressly delivered in the order confirmation for the respective item.

 (3) For an entrepreneur, the following applies additionally: